![]() |

 two minis, this is definitely the weak sauce in the Mitchell oeuvre.

-~ Marc Mason, Comics Waiting
+Marc Mason, Comics Waiting

 Room

-This trio of tiny, self-published
+trio of tiny, self-published

-minis are so fat Mitchell forces each one into its own little plastic bag
+minis are so fat Mitchell forces each one into its own little plastic

 to hold it shut.
 In truth, I had to cut one of them open to get it out.

-At only about 2 x 2 inches I can't even imagine how challenging it is to
+At only about 2 x 2 inches I can't even imagine how challenging it is

 collate, align, and staple them.
-But of course the size gives them instant
+But of course the size gives them

 charm.

-The format really only allows
+format really only allows

 one panel per page and for two of these books—the ones with stories—it

 works especially well.
-Unlike a traditional comic page made up of multiple
+Unlike a traditional comic page made up of

 panels, here, whenever the story turns in an unexpected direction it's